whelan/fvtt-merchant-sheet-npc/README.md

 A player can buy an item or a stack of items from a merchant

 #### Sell item to merchant
 A player can sell an item to a merchant by using the drag drop functionality.
-If that is used the player either accept or decline the price.
-The GM can modify the price again and the player tries again.
-Maybe the new price is accepted
+If that is used the player either accept or decline the price offered.

 At the moment the mercant have unlimited amount of money.